ZivTheWizard/ZivsMayaTools/README.md

 # ZivsMayaTools
-List of scripts I for myself autodesk maya.
+List of scripts I for myself to work in autodesk maya.

 Contact: robincourtoise@gmail.com